 - Ad type and ad placement.

 While you can’t do much about the competition (although a smart choice of keywords will help you get around this – and we’ll cover this later), you have full control of the budget, keywords, and ad type/placement.

-Before you read our Amazon PPC optimization tips, make sure to go through this extensive guide on Amazon PPC to learn about its ins and outs and make the right ad type and placement choice.
+Before you read our Amazon PPC optimization tips, make sure to go through this extensive guide that defines how Amazon PPC works and helps you make the right ad type and placement choice.

 While your product listing is not directly a part of your Amazon PPC campaign setup process, you don’t want to waste money driving people to a listing that has a low conversion rate (aka doesn’t lead to sales).

 This post will reveal the anatomy of a bestselling Amazon listing, so closely follow all the recommendations we’ve listed there.

 There are two building blocks to your Amazon PPC keyword strategy success:

 - You should target long-tail keywords – longer phrases that might be less competitive yet highly converting.